AhmedSobhyHamed/JS_PROJECTS/README.md

 # HTML_CSS_PROJECTS

-Tow small projects that is such a practicing during learning JS.
+Three small projects that is such a practicing during learning JS.
 ![](repo-image/name.png)

 ## Table of Contents